 The Washington & Jefferson College (W&J) chemistry and economics double major has made the most out of W&J’s Alumni Mentor Program, combining advice from her mentor with her own drive and work ethic.
-The program is a feature of the W&J education supported by the Office of Career Services.
+The program is a feature of the W&J education supported by the Office of Center for Professional and Career Pathways.

 It was Nilkant’s alumni mentor, Mitchell Bassi ’85, who gave her a tip about an internship with the American Chemical Society (ACS).
 She took the initiative to apply and found herself working as a strategy intern with the web strategy and operations division of ACS.
 Funding from the W&J Maxwell Internship Award supplemented a stipend from the internship, allowing Nilkant to support herself while living in Washington D.C. for the summer.

 Nilkant worked on a number of projects with ACS, including examining the financial viability of a web provider switch, crafting education guidelines for high schools and colleges, designing strategy for ACS international chapters, redrafting chemical safety regulations, managing volunteer outreach, and conducting market research for the ACS’s undergraduate magazine, InChemistry.

 This isn’t the first time Nilkant has gone after work experience with alumni encouragement; in 2016, she had a chance to work with Amy Hartman ’98.
 Nilkant found this research opportunity with help from professor of biology Candy DeBerry, Ph.D.